 Methodist University offers a variety of Institutional Scholarships.
 Specific eligibility requirements and guidelines are listed for each scholarship.
 However NO institutional scholarships will be offered to a student who attends Methodist University in excess of five academic years (10 semesters), regardless of whether the student received financial aid for all five academic years (10 semesters).
-A student must be degree-seeking, enrolled full time (12 s.h. or more) in the DAY program and completing his/her first bachelor’s degree to be considered for any institutional scholarships.
-A full-time DAY degree-seeking student who received their first degree at Methodist University and are now seeking a second bachelor’s degree, may be eligible for a Founders Scholarship.
-A full-time DAY degree-seeking student completing their second bachelor’s degree, but did NOT receive their first degree from Methodist University, may be eligible for a Presidential, Founders and Opportunity, Pastor’s Certificate and Greatest Gift.
+A student must be degree-seeking, enrolled full time (12 s.h. or more) in one of the on-campus programs and completing his/her first bachelor’s degree to be considered for any institutional scholarships.
+A full time on-campus program, degree-seeking student who received their first degree at Methodist University and are now seeking a second bachelor’s degree, may be eligible for a Founders Scholarship.
+A full time on-campus program, degree-seeking student completing their second bachelor’s degree, but did NOT receive their first degree from Methodist University, may be eligible for a Presidential, Founders and Opportunity, Pastor’s Certificate and Greatest Gift.
 Students who intend to compete in intercollegiate athletic programs should be aware that Methodist University is a Division III NCAA Institution and has no scholarship funds based on athletic skills or ability.

 All institutional scholarship amounts vary depending on whether the student is living off campus or residing on campus.
 In some instances, scholarships can be taken away if the student moves off campus, drops below full time status, or withdraws during the semester.